hoholyin/CS3219-task-b/README.md

 To run tests via travis, just push code to the repository or press 'Restart build' in travis at this link: https://travis-ci.org/github/hoholyin/CS3219-task-b

+## Task B3
+Travis will automatically deploy the app to AWS Lambda using `severless`.

+The app is hosted on https://dfd4c1ml8g.execute-api.ap-southeast-1.amazonaws.com/dev/

+The api is available at https://dfd4c1ml8g.execute-api.ap-southeast-1.amazonaws.com/dev/api